tek/ribosome-py/README.md

 either be the plain version of the transition result or `None` (i.e. no return statement at all).

+Message handlers can have a priority value that can be used to select one handler over another, even across different machines.
+If one or more handlers of a higher priority are available, only they are used.
+The priority can be specified via keyword argument, as in `@handle(Print, prio=0.9)`.
+The default priority is `0.5`, and there are two extra decorators available:
+* `@override(Print) with prio=0.8`
+* `@fallback(Print) with prio=0.3`
+That way, it is possible for custom plugins to block transitions in standard plugins.

 `self.log` is part of the `ribosome.Logging` class which sets up logging to file and *neovim*, using the latter's `echo` (for `log.info`) and `echohl` (for `log.warn` and `log.error`) commands.